AmnonSkladman/Bogatyr/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About Bogatyr
+Bogatyrs have been known to be knight-errants in Slavic mythology.
+They would go on quests, slaying beasts and capture prized creatures for their king.
+Although my app isn't quite capable of defeating dragons or capturing firebirds, it works in a somewhat similar manner, though for books.
+It uses Google's Books API to look for and fetch books based on your query.
+You'll be able to view any information available on it.
+It's essentially like a Google Search, but I do plan on trying to implement pricing and availability at some point, too, and customizing it to my liking.
+It would be a neat web app for book lovers, new and old.

+I'm not quite sure of what other plans I have for this yet, but I am always open to discuss new features if anyone has any requests or ideas.
+This is also a way for me to work on my ReactJS skills and experiment with hooks and the like.
+I'm always open to connect with other developers and potentially explore new opportunities.

 ## Available Scripts
 ### `npm start`
 Runs the app in the development mode.<br>